 Affinage: A "mittelalt" Gouda, I'd say around the 6 month mark

 Notes: I had never quite realized how fiercely proud Wisconsinites are of their cheese.
-If you'd like to see just how seriously they take their curd check out The Cheese Underground
+If you'd like to see just how seriously they take their curd check out The Cheese Underground.

 Thoughts: Although this gouda does not look impressive, in fact the piece I bought didn't look very appetizing at all, it is actually a solid, perhaps even outstanding, cheese.
 After first biting in the flavor is instantly creamy and builds up to a solid nutty and rich savoryness with a hint of the grassy goodness.
 You know the one.
 The standard sweet and lip-smacking aftertaste is present and rounds out a real Wisconsin treat.
 There are spread out pockets of “crunch” from the casein, always a hit with me, but although the flavor is rich it is not very complex.
 A great and reliable go-to Gouda that falls in between sensational snacking simplicity and one-of-a-kind masterpiece.
+Caution

 Hell hath no fury like a Wisconsinite whose cheese has been insulted.